laurensorensen/laurensorensen.github.io/README.md

 > Advising on time-based media collection care and conservation
 > Coordinating set up of a digital preservation system and workflows for digitization

+**Whitney Museum**
-**Whitney Museum: artwork assessment for an upcoming time-based media acquisition
+> Artwork assessment for an upcoming time-based media acquisition

 ## Past projects & clients